MythicAgents/Apollo/documentation-payload/apollo/commands/execute_assembly.md

 Execute a .NET Framework assembly with the specified arguments.
 This assembly must first be cached in the agent using the `register_assembly` command before being executed.

 ### Arguments

 ![exeasm](../images/execute_assembly.png)

 #### Assembly
 The name of the assembly to execute.
-This must match the file name used with `register_assembly`.
+This must match the file name used with `register_file`.

 #### Arguments (optional)
 Arguments to pass to the assembly.